 We must also end the practice of incarcerating people struggling with addiction or mental illness, overhaul our bail system, end the practice of solitary confinement, and more.

-Please click the button below to look at the criminal justice-related bills I co-sponsored this session.
+Please take a moment to look at the criminal justice reform bills I have co-sponsored this session, which appear below.